EHMC 2026 Conference Programme

 - Medical and care organisations within the patient pathway: what nursing competencies in the patient pathway?
 Nursing work and cross-functional roles: a descriptive study within hospital care pathways (ID 61)

-Prof Amanda Rodr, Institute of Nursing Excellence, Royal College of Nursing, United Kingdom - Structural equation modelling of healthcare workers’ COVID-19 preventive behaviours: extending Protection Motivation Theory with burnout and perceived social support (ID 167)
+Dr Nsuni Met, Université de Rennes, France - Structural equation modelling of healthcare workers’ COVID-19 preventive behaviours: extending Protection Motivation Theory with burnout and perceived social support (ID 167)

 Dr Asli Yildiz, Republic of Türkiye Ministry of Health, Türkiye - Integrating health staff personal skills and organisational support: implications for quality of care, staff wellbeing, and retention (ID 271)